Ambedkar Stadium

-Dr. Ambedkar Stadium is a football stadium in New Delhi, India.
-The stadium is named after Dr. B. R. Ambedkar, social reformer and architect of the Indian Constitution.
+Dr. Ambedkar Stadium is a football stadium in New Delhi, though part of Central Delhi, Delhi, India.
+The stadium is named after B. R. Ambedkar, social reformer and architect of the Constitution of India.
 It was earlier known as Corporation Stadium.
 It has held competitions like the Delhi Football League, the DCM Trophy, the Subroto Cup and the Durand Cup.
-It houses offices of the Football Delhi.
+It houses offices of the Delhi Soccer Association.
 It was renovated and reopened in 2007 and has a listed capacity of 35,000.
 The stadium has hosted international football finals such as the 2007 and 2009 Nehru Cup.

-In October 2022, the I-League side Rajasthan United announced that they will use Ambedkar Stadium as home ground due to unavailability of prominent stadium in their state.
+In October 2022, the Indian Football League side Rajasthan United FC announced that they will use Ambedkar Stadium as home ground due to unavailability of prominent stadium in their state.